zhangyuanW/photocoach/README.md

     *   `python runBinaryArch.py --task binary --data_dir ./data/`
 * To train for another task (e.g. rotation related), specify different `task` option.
 You may need to first create the augmented dataset by running script in `testNewDataset.ipynb`
 * By default the code will cache features and read previously calculated ones in `./temp/`.
 To force recalculation, use the option `--recalc`.
+    * To access the precomputed models, download the file at https://drive.google.com/open?id=1bK9f4FH3wEguGNdKReavbilrOqvfEavF, and extract it to ./temp/

+## Requirement and dependency
+* Python 2.7
+* cv2
+* imutils
+* numpy
+* pandas
+* sklearn

 ## Architecture
 *   Features: